-On April 19, 1775, Gage sent British troops to Concord with the intent to destroy colonial military stores, and possibly to capture John Hancock and Samuel Adams, who were staying in Lexington with Reverend Jonas Clarke.
+On the night of April 18, 1775, Gage sent British troops to Concord with the intent to destroy colonial military stores, and possibly to capture John Hancock and Samuel Adams, who were staying in Lexington with Reverend Jonas Clarke.
 On the road to Concord, the British Regulars were held up at Lexington by Massachusetts Minutemen who assembled on Lexington Green, under the command of John Parker.
-It was there, in the early hours of the morning, that the ‘Shot Heard ‘Round the World’ was fired, and the American Revolution began.
+It was there, in the early hours of the morning of April 19th, that the first shots between British regulars and American militia were exchanged, and the American Revolutionary War began.

 After the skirmishes in Lexington and Concord, the British marched back to Boston but were followed and harassed the entire way by the militia.
 When the British reached Boston, many of them camped on Bunker Hill, where they were protected by the guns of the warships sitting in Boston Harbor.

 The news that war had broken out, and that the British had attacked quickly spread.
 The neighboring colonies showed their support by sending troops.
 Rhode Island sent men under the command of Nathanael Greene.
-New Hampshire sent theirs under the command of Nathaniel Folsom, but they were actually led by Colonel John Stark.
+New Hampshire sent theirs under the command of Colonel John Stark.
 Connecticut also sent men under the command of Major General David Wooster, and two brigadier generals — Israel Putnam and Joseph Spencer.

 The Massachusetts militia built a siege line around Boston and Charlestown, where the British were garrisoned.
 The line extended from Chelsea, North of Boston, to Roxbury, South of Boston.
 On April 22, Gage moved his troops out of Charlestown into Boston, which left Charlestown, Bunker Hill, Breed’s Hill, and Dorchester Heights completely undefended.

-The next day, April 23, the Massachusetts Provincial Congress voted in favor of calling more men to arms, and to put the Massachusetts militia under the command of Artemis Ward.
+The next day, April 23, the Massachusetts Provincial Congress voted in favor of calling more men to arms, and to place the Massachusetts Militia under the command of Artemas Ward.
 The following were also named major generals:

 At the same time, there were many Loyalists who went into Boston, looking for protection from the British forces.
 These Loyalists informed Gage of the number of the militia surrounding Boston.
 Gage decided to remain in a defensive position and awaited the arrival of reinforcements.
 Gage had fortifications erected at Barton’s Point to the Northwest, Copp’s Hill to the Northeast, and Fort Hill to the East, and South, across the passage to Roxbury.
 Despite the fortifications, the whole Western side of Boston, along with Boston Common and Beacon Hill, was left open to attack.
 In order to defend the West, Gage had a small fort erected on Beacon Hill.